lamhq/tech-notes/backend/javascript/event-loop.md

 ## Introduction

-The event loop is a **queue of callback functions**.
-When an async function executes, the callback function is pushed into the queue.
+The event loop is a mechanism in JavaScript that allows handling asynchronous events.

+When an async function executes, the callback function is pushed into a queue.
 The JavaScript engine doesn't start processing the event loop until the code after an async function has executed.

-The event loop is the system that JavaScript uses in the browser to handle the execution of multiple pieces of code.
-It consists of the Call Stack, Web APIs, and the Callback Queue.
-It is responsible for giving JavaScript its asynchronous programming ability.

-It waits for tasks, executes them starting with the oldest one, and sleeps until a new task appears.
-It monitors both the **callback queue and the call stack**, and places the next function from the queue to the stack when the stack is empty.
+It then checks the queue for any pending events.
+If there are any events in the queue, it will process them one by one.

 ## Example